Citi Premier® Card review

 - Regular APR: 15.99 percent to 23.99 percent variable

-New cardholders can earn 60,000 Citi ThankYou points after spending $4,000 in their first three months of account opening.
+New cardholders can earn 80,000 bonus ThankYou® Points after you spend $4,000 in purchases within the first 3 months of account opening

 Depending on how you redeem your points, this could be one of the best sign-up bonuses at this card level, or it could be a low-value bonus for the spending requirement.
-ThankYou points can be redeemed at a 1:1 value for non-travel options, making your bonus worth $600 toward gift cards or cash back.
+ThankYou points can be redeemed at a 1:1 value for non-travel options, making your bonus worth $800 toward gift cards when redeemed at thankyou.com .
 However, finding the right Citi airline transfer partner could bump your bonus up to $1,020, according to The Points Guy’s 1.7 cent point valuation.

 Either way, you shouldn’t have a problem qualifying since you can earn points on all sorts of everyday and travel purchases.

-Citi announced a big shake-up earlier this year in regard to the way the Citi Premier card earns and redeems rewards.
+Citi announced a big shake-up earlier this year regarding the way the Citi Premier card earns and redeems rewards.
 These are changes for the better for many cardholders, making it a good bit easier to earn travel rewards on everyday spending.
 Unfortunately, the changes also narrow down which travel purchases earn points.

 This is a fantastic rate on such a wide variety of bonus categories.
 You won’t have any trouble finding opportunities to earn rewards toward either cash back, airfare or road trips if your idea of travel has changed.

-Otherwise, taking advantage of Citi’s list of airline transfer partners could also give your points a bit more mileage if you find a valuable transfer rate.
+Nowadays, taking advantage of Citi’s list of airline transfer partners is the best way to give your points a bit more mileage if you find a valuable transfer rate.
 There isn’t a fee for transferring, but the minimum transfer amount is 1,000 points.

 In case your upcoming travel is limited, Citi provides a bounty of other things to use your points on, such as: